 A good example of healthcare data integration is the solution developed by Archer Software for a US-based company.
 The resulting HIPAA and DIACAP compliant software platform has no comparable counterparts in the medical market for large, scalable medical infrastructures for grabbing and reliable storing medical assessments, connecting doctors with the latest medical imaging and video technologies, and exchanging with external systems via HL7 data format.

 Our team has been a core development partner since 2015.
 All project development stages - analytics, planning, development, testing, and release - involved close collaboration with the customer’s specialists and strict compliance with HIPAA rules concerning data safety, including test data assets.

 Our professionals developed a successful data integration strategy based on the requirements of the customer and HL7 standards and evolved effective methods for disparate data integration using HL7 services.
-We provided significant improvements to tech stack and introduced a new generation of continuous integration and deployment procedures.
+We provided significant improvements to the tech stack and introduced a new generation of continuous integration and deployment procedures.

 Servicing multiple clinics, the system is now actively pursuing the integration of the DICOM protocol and network security approval across multiple branches of the military, including the US Air Force and others.